2016 National Planning Excellence Award: Urban Design

 Partnerships

 Planning projects of this magnitude are possible because of the many contributions of many consultants and individuals on design teams.
 The phase II final design was led by Collins Engineers; Michael Van Valkenburgh Associates; and Frances Whitehead.
-The phase I preliminary design and engineering was led by Arup; Ross Barney Architects; Michael Van Valkenburgh Associates; and the Chicago Public Art Group.
+Phase I preliminary design and engineering was led by Arup; Ross Barney Architects; Michael Van Valkenburgh Associates; and the Chicago Public Art Group.

 The 606 before.